MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 - target = '':
     - Extracts the target property from options.
     - If options.target is undefined, it defaults to an empty string ('').
-    - target is metadata, likely representing the specific element or item the function is waiting for.
+    - target is metadata, representing the specific element or item the function is waiting for.
 This can be useful for logging or error messages (e.g., if you’re waiting for a button to appear, target could be set to "Submit Button").

 - type = 'element':
     - Extracts the type property from options.